Khazars: Linguistics

 Determining the origins and nature of the Khazars is closely bound with theories of their languages, but analysis of their languages' origins is difficult, since no indigenous records in the Khazar language survive, and the state was polyglot and polyethnic.
 (Note: "there must have been many different ethnic groups within the Khazar realm ...
 These groups spoke different languages, some of them no doubt belonging to the Indo-European or different Caucasian language families."
 (Erdal 2007)) (Note: The high chancery official of the Abbasid Caliphate under Al-Wathiq, Sallām the interpreter (Sallam al-tardjuman), famous for his reputed mastery of thirty languages, might have been both Jewish and a Khazar Wasserstein 2007, referring to Dunlop 1954.)
 Whereas the royal or ruling elite probably spoke an eastern variety of the Common Turkic, the subject tribes appear to have spoken varieties of Oghuric languages, a language variously identified with the Bulgar, Chuvash, and the Hunnic language.

-The latter based upon the assertion of the Persian historian Istakhri, the Khazar language was different from any other known tongue.
+The latter is based upon the assertion of the Persian historian Istakhri that the Khazar language was different from any other known tongue, although his account also likened it to Bulğaric.
 Alano-As was also widely spoken.
 Eastern Common Turkic, the language of the royal house and its core tribes, in all likelihood remained the language of the ruling elite in the same way that Mongol continued to be used by the rulers of the Golden Horde, alongside of the Kipchak languages spoken by the bulk of the Turkic tribesmen that constituted the military force of this part of the Činggisid empire.
 Similarity, Oğuric, like Qipčaq Turkic in the Jočid realm, functioned as one of the languages of government.
-(Note: al-Iṣṭakhrī's account however then contradicts itself by likening the language to Bulğaric (Golden 2007a).)
 One method for tracing their origins consists in the analysis of the possible etymologies behind the ethnonym "Khazar".